H & J Smith: Armoury Fashion Boutique

-Big Scotty's
+Big Scotty's (1993 - 2010)

 Big Scotty's was a furniture store operated on Clyde Street in Invercargill selling lounge, bedroom, dining and home entertainment furniture.
+A Big Scotty's store was opened at Remarkables Park in Queenstown in 2000 and closed years later with the retail space later used for the Remarkable Park Department store.
 In October 2010, it was announced that this store would be closing.